mkosir/react-parallax-tilt/README.md

 </Tilt>
 ```

-it will present a permission dialog prompting the user to allow motion and orientation access at domain level:
+A permission dialog will prompt the user to allow motion and orientation access at the domain level:
 ![](misc/device_orientation.jpg)

-Note that user needs to take some action (like tapping a button) to be able to display the dialog (invoking dialog on page load is not possible).
+Note: User interaction (like tapping a button) is required to display the permission dialog - it cannot be triggered automatically on page load.

 </details>